-This article describes the General options window, where you can set up formatting for your instant messages and choose other general Skype for Business (Lync) settings.
+This article describes the General options window, where you can set up formatting for your instant messages and choose other general Lync settings.

 Set your conversation window preferences

-When you open General options, the selections you make under Conversation window determine how text and emoticons are going to appear in your instant messages, whether or not your conversations will all appear in a single window, and whether Skype for Business (Lync) will preserve your conversation display between sessions.
+When you open General options, the selections you make under Conversation window determine how text and emoticons are going to appear in your instant messages, whether or not your conversations will all appear in a single window, and whether Lync will preserve your conversation display between sessions.

 To show emoticons in instant messages, select the Show emoticons in messages check box.
 To display the typographical equivalents instead of emoticons, clear the check box.

 To change the default font size, style, and color of the instant messages you send, click the Change Font button, and make your selections on the dialog box.
 To apply those font preferences to the instant messages you receive, select the Apply settings to incoming messages check box.

 Lync’s tabbed conversations display option lets you keep track of several IM conversations at the same time.
 When you have more than one active conversation, you’ll see a tab for each one in the upper-left corner of the conversation window.
 Just click the tabs to move back and forth among conversations.